stevengreen320/SMU-Data-Science-Bootcamp/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

 ## 10-Advanced Data Storage and Retrieval
-On this assignment I used my knowledge of SQLalchemy to query a database to get the average rainfall of Hawaii.
+On this assignment I used my knowledge of SQLalchemy to query a database to get the average rainfall of Hawaii in different areas and at different times.
 Link is here https://github.com/stevengreen320/SMU_June2021_Bootcamp_Homework/tree/main/10-Advanced-Data-Storage-and-Retrieval/Submissions

 ## 12-Web Scraping and Document Retrieval
 ON this assignment I used my knowledge of web scraping to scrape a website.
+I scraped table data, pictures, and information to create another site.
 Link is here https://github.com/stevengreen320/SMU_June2021_Bootcamp_Homework/tree/main/12-Web-Scraping-and-Document-Databases/Submissions

 ## 14-Interactive Web Visualizations
-On this assignment I used Plotly to create an interactive dashboard of some data of a truly disgusting dataset Link is here https://github.com/stevengreen320/SMU_June2021_Bootcamp_Homework/tree/main/14-Interactive-Web-Visualizations/Submissions
+On this assignment I used Plotly to create an interactive dashboard of some data of a belly button biodiversity dataset.
+The data were survey results of the frequency that participants wash their belly button.
+Link is here https://github.com/stevengreen320/SMU_June2021_Bootcamp_Homework/tree/main/14-Interactive-Web-Visualizations/Submissions

 ## 18-Tableau
-On this assignment I used Tableau to analyze bike data.
+On this assignment I used Tableau to analyze bike data in NYC for the Citibike program.
 Link is here https://github.com/stevengreen320/SMU_June2021_Bootcamp_Homework/tree/main/18-Tableau/Submissions and here https://public.tableau.com/app/profile/steven.green4340/viz/TableauHomework_16358103854900/RidershipStory